Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Evaluation

 \section{Evaluation}

 In the previous section, we discussed training ML models in an FL setup for four different datasets covering various tasks such as image classification and language modeling.
-Within this training scenario, we now detail the training of \textit{deanonymization attack} models (\S \ref{sec:threat_attacks}), evaluate their effectiveness, and work towards understanding how the parameter deltas leak user-identifiable information.
+Within this FL scenario, we now detail the training of \textit{deanonymization attack} models (\S \ref{sec:threat_attacks}), evaluate their effectiveness, and work towards understanding how the parameter updates leak user-identifiable information.

-\myparagraph{Evaluation Metrics} We use the following metrics (computed using scikit-learn \cite{scikit-learn}) to evaluate the adversary's attack performance: \begin{enumerate}[itemsep=0mm,topsep=0pt,parsep=0pt,partopsep=0pt] \item Mean Average Precision (AP): Adversary's precision-recall curves for held-out user data is computed.
+\myparagraph{Evaluation Metrics} We use the following metrics (computed using scikit-learn \cite{scikit-learn}) to evaluate the adversary's attack performance: \begin{enumerate*}[label=(\roman*)] \item \textbf{Mean Average Precision (AP)}: Adversary's precision-recall curves for held-out user data is computed.
 We then compute the per-user Average Precision (area under the precision-recall curves).
-We report the mean of Average Precisions across users. \item Increase over Chance: In order to analyze adversary's information gain, we compute this as (predicted AP)/(chance AP).
-We display this alongside AP scores in the form: $\Box\times$. \item Top-1 accuracy: We compute the classification success rates over all parameter deltas in the test set. \item Top-5 accuracy: We compute the classification success rates, where the prediction is successful if the ground-truth user is among the top 5 predictions. \end{enumerate} These metrics are common among classification tasks e.g., \cite{everingham2010pascal,lin2014microsoft,wang2016cnn} for AP and \cite{krizhevsky2012imagenet,he2016deep,deng2009imagenet} for Top-1/5 accuracy.
+We report the mean of Average Precisions across users in percentages (i.e., AP$\times$100); \item \textbf{Increase over Chance}: In order to analyze adversary's information gain, we compute this as (predicted AP)/(chance AP).
+We display this alongside AP scores in the form: $\Box\times$; and \item \textbf{Top-1 accuracy}: We compute the classification success rates over all parameter updates in the test set. \end{enumerate*} These metrics are common among classification tasks e.g., \cite{everingham2010pascal,lin2014microsoft,wang2016cnn} for AP and \cite{krizhevsky2012imagenet,he2016deep,deng2009imagenet} for Top-1 accuracy.
 We use the AP as the primary metric, since it also takes into account ranking among predicted classes.